Cristian Pache: Minor leagues

-2020
+Major leagues (2020–2021)

 The Braves added Pache to their 40-man roster following the 2019 season to protect him from becoming eligible to be selected in the Rule 5 draft.
 Prior to the 2020 season, MLB.com ranked Pache the eleventh-best prospect in Minor League Baseball.
 In 2020, he was invited to the Braves' spring training for the second time, and was eventually assigned to Gwinnett.
 The 2020 Minor League Baseball season was cancelled due to the COVID-19 pandemic, and Pache spent time at the Braves' alternate training site when the season resumed.
 He was promoted to the major league roster on August 18, 2020.
 Pache's MLB debut came against the Philadelphia Phillies, on August 21, 2020, as the starting left fielder.
 That night, he registered his first big league hit, a single off left-hander Cole Irvin.
 In limited action during the 2020 regular season, Pache went one-for-four at the plate.

 Pache was named to the roster for the 2020 NL Wild Card Series.
 He scored the game-winning run in the bottom of the 13th inning in Game 1 for the Braves.
 Pache had entered the game as a pinch runner, then scored on a hit by Freddie Freeman.
 Pache replaced Adam Duvall in the second inning of Game 1 of the 2020 National League Championship Series.
 In Game 2, Pache notched his first career major league RBI and his first career big league home run, in Game 3.